steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 }
 ```

-`runtime` relevant things is what helps you to use async code inside egui app with `tokio::task::spawn` and `await`.
+`runtime` relevant things are what helps you to use async code inside egui app with `tokio::task::spawn` and `await` etc.

-`egui_extras::install_image_loaders(&cc.egui_ctx)` part helps a egui desktop show the image you request from openai later.
+`egui_extras::install_image_loaders(&cc.egui_ctx)` part helps a egui desktop app to show the images you request from openai later.

-Then, we have the `update` function that most of the app logcis are handled.
+Then, we have the `update` function that most of the main works are done.

 ```rs
 fn update(&mut self, ctx: &egui::Context, _frame: &mut eframe::Frame) {